Collège Boréal: Facilities

 Besides its campuses and access centres, Collège Boréal has facilities with varied educational objectives in a number of activity sectors.
 Health sciences, trades, culinary arts, community services and environmental technologies are among the main fields of expertise.

 In 2007, the second floor of the main building of the college became the official home of the Minshall Museum.
-A gift from the family of the late Aubrey Minshall, this collection of naturalized animals is a treasure trove for students in the Natural Resources programs.
+A gift from the family of the late Aubrey Minshall, this collection of naturalized animals is useful for students in the Natural Resources programs.

 In 2009, the Xstrata Nickel Biodiversity Applied Research Centre was opened at the main campus in Sudbury.
 With a production capacity of 500,000 trees per year, the centre contributes to the effort of regreening Greater Sudbury as well as the mining businesses in the northern part of the province.
 Since 2011, a 2,100-acre experimental forest was added, providing more field experience to students in the forestry programs.

 In 2010, the Louis-Riel Centre was opened; its mission is to offer a broad range of services to aboriginal students.
 Various workshops and shows are presented every year, such as the Aboriginal Pride Nights that hosted artists Florent Vollant and Elisapie Isaac in 2013.

-In 2011, the college opened a new restaurant, Au pied du rocher, allowing the students of the culinary arts to display their talents.
+In 2011, the college opened a new restaurant, Au pied du rocher, allowing the students of the culinary arts to serve to the public.
 The program is run in partnership with Niagara College's Canadian Food and Wine Institute.

 In 2012, Collège Boréal opened a new campus in the heart of Toronto at One Yonge Street.
 The same year a new 358-seat concert hall also opened its doors to the great delight of art and culture lovers in Greater Sudbury.
 Furthermore, since 1997, the Sudbury theatre production centre, the Théâtre du Nouvel-Ontario (TNO), has been housed on the main campus in Sudbury.